Collektive/collektive/site/docs/introduction/what-is-collektive.md

 ---

-## What is the purpose of Collektive?
+## What is the Purpose of Collektive?

 The primary purpose of Collektive is to provide developers with a robust framework to design and implement self-organizing collective behaviors in dynamic and distributed environments.
 It abstracts away the complexities of low-level device interactions and communication, allowing users to focus on high-level coordination logic.

 ---

-## What problems does Collektive solve?
+## What Problems does Collektive solve?

 ### Complex Coordination